705

 Review

-To adjust the open-side, closed-side setback requirements based on existing structures
+To adjust side setbacks based on existing structures

-This elevates the review to a Public Hearing with the Planning Commission.
-To prepare for the hearing, we speak with our neighbors and collect signatures in support.
+This escalated the review to a Public Hearing with the Planning Commission.
+In preparation, we spoke with our neighbors and collected signatures in support.

 Approval

-Our public hearing is held on July 17, 2024.
-The Planning Commission approves the project and both Major Adjustment Requests.
+On July 17, 2024, the Planning Commission approved the project and both Major Adjustment Requests.

-Jason and I are now working with a structural engineer to detail our building plans and permit requirements.
+Jason and I are now working with a structural engineer to detail our construction documents.

 Want to learn more about the project?